iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Know If I Have A Traffic Ticket In Iowa?

-Generally, in Iowa, drivers may order their driving records to check their license status, check demerit points on their licenses, search for the driver’s license number, and even check for tickets.
+In Iowa, drivers may order their driving records to check their license status, check demerit points on their licenses, search for the driver’s license number, and even check for tickets.
+A driving record typically encompasses driving-related information.

-The drivers may simply view the record for free or order a non-certified copy.
-Also, the drivers may choose to order the driving record from the Department of Transportation for $5.50 with a completed request form, a copy of the requestor’s driver’s license or non-driver identification card, and check made payable to “Treasurer, State of Iowa.”
+The drivers may view the record for free or order a non-certified copy.
+Also, the drivers may choose to order the driving record from the Department of Transportation for $5.50; this may be done with:

 Driver & Identification Services